grafana/grafana/docs/sources/developers/plugins/create-a-grafana-plugin/develop-a-plugin/build-a-logs-data-source-plugin.md

 {{% admonition type="note" %}} This feature is currently not supported for external plugins outside of the Grafana repo.
 The `@internal` API is currently under development. {{%
 /admonition %}}

-If you are developing a data source plugin that handles both logs and traces, and your log data contains **trace IDs**, you can enhance your log data frames by adding a field with **trace ID values** and **internal data links**.
-These links should utilize the trace ID value to accurately create a trace query that produces relevant trace.
+If you are developing a data source plugin that handles both logs and traces, and your log data contains trace IDs, you can enhance your log data frames by adding a field with trace ID values and internal data links.
+These links should use the trace ID value to accurately create a trace query that produces relevant trace.
 This enhancement enables users to seamlessly move from log lines to the traces.

 **Example in TypeScript:**